Hyperbolicity, degeneracy, and expansion of random intersection graphs: Structural sparsity of random intersection graphs

 \subsubsection{Stable $r$-Subdivisions}

 In order to disprove the existence of an $r$-shallow topological minor of a certain density $\delta$, we introduce a stronger topological structure.

-\begin{definition}[Stable $r$-subdivision] Given graphs $G,H$ we say that \emph{$G$~contains~$H$ as a stable $r$-subdivision} if $G$ contains $H$ as a $\frac{r}{2}$-shallow topological minor with model $G'$ such that every path in $G'$ corresponding to an edge in $H$ has exactly length $r+1$ and is an induced path in $G$. \end{definition}
+\begin{defn}[Stable $r$-subdivision] Given graphs $G,H$ we say that \emph{$G$~contains~$H$ as a stable $r$-subdivision} if $G$ contains $H$ as a $\frac{r}{2}$-shallow topological minor with model $G'$ such that every path in $G'$ corresponding to an edge in $H$ has exactly length $r+1$ and is an induced path in $G$. \end{defn}

 A stable $r$-subdivision is by definition a shallow topological minor, thus the existence of an $r$-subdivision of density $\delta$ implies that $\topgrad_{\frac{r}{2}}(G) \geq \delta$.
 We prove that the densities are also related in the other direction.